Iliyas-Pathan-19/Nancy-ai-assistant/README.md

-# 🎙️ Speech-to-Text AI Assistant
+# 🎙️ Jarvis-Mark-1 AI Assistant

 An Android application designed to act as a personal voice assistant.
 It leverages speech recognition to understand user commands and perform various actions—from making phone calls and sending messages to opening the camera and interacting with media.
 The assistant is built to be intuitive, responsive, and functional both online and offline for core commands.